 - Nutrition Supplement Use

-- Here, a diet diary recorded data about fish oil consumption.
+- Here, a diet journal recorded data about fish oil consumption.
 So you might also consider monitoring your supplement use.
 But only if your chosen food diary allows it.

 - Diet Quality